dirigible-io/dirigible-io.github.io/samples/complex_listener_queue.md

 ```

 6. Then create another back-end service which will play the role of a trigger **my_trigger.js**
-7. Enter the following code:
+7. Replace the trigger content with the following code:

 ```javascript